agrostar/zzapi/README.md

 ### asssertion

 Assertions are similar to MongoDB filters.
-The key is the element (a path in case of json), and the value is something that checks the contents of the element.
+The key is the element (a path in case of json), and the value is the expected value of the element.
 The value can be a plain value, or a specification with the operator and value.

 * `status: 400`: status must be equal to 400
 * `body: {$regex: /\<html\>/}`: the body must contain the characters `<html>` (using the `$regex` operator,)
-* `json: - { field.nested.value: 42 }`: the nested value must be equal to 42 (and match the type)
+* `json: { field.nested.value: 42 }`: the nested value must be equal to 42 (and match the type)
-* `json: - { other: {$gt: 41 } }`: the other value must be greater than 41
+* `json: { other: {$gt: 41 } }`: the other value must be greater than 41

 Operators supported in the RHS are:
 * `$eq`, `$ne`, `$lt`, `$gt`, `$lte`, `$gte`: against the value